Weber-GeoML/Hypergraph_Encodings/README.md

 # Data

 Presented as dictionaries.

+DBLP [Rossi and Ahmed, 2015], Pubmed, Cite- seer and Cora [Sen et al., 2008] are used for all the experiments.

+The hypergraph is created with each vertex representing a document.

-For coauthorship, Keys are authors, values are int (papers they participate in).
+The coauthorship hypergraphs, constructed from DBLP and Cora.
+For coauthorship, keys are authors, values are int for papers they co-authored.
+The hyperedges thus connect all documents co-authored by one author as one hyperedge.

+The co-citation hypergraphs are built with PubMed, Citeseer and Cora.
+They use one hyperedge to represent all documents cited by an author.

+IMPORTANT NOTE: We are working on making the code as general, but for now, assume that the hyperedges (lists) contains vertices in sorted order.

 # How to run